The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 - Money Back Policy: N/A

-- Key Features: AI Powered Tools (Automation Builder, Email Content Generation, Image Generation, Predictive Sending, AI Brand Kit, Campaign Builder, etc), Multi-step automation, Cross channel marketing, Segmentation, Email Campaigns, Newsletters, Landing Pages, Web Forms, and more.
+- Key Features: AI-Powered Tools (Automation Builder, Email Content Generation, Image Generation, Predictive Sending, AI Brand Kit, Campaign Builder, etc), Multi-step automation, Cross-channel marketing, Segmentation, Email Campaigns, Newsletters, Landing Pages, Web Forms, and more.

 ActiveCampaign is not the kind of tool you pick up just to send a weekly newsletter.

-ActiveCampaign also stands out for its integrated features which include a built-in CRM, SMS messaging, and tools for landing pages and lead scoring.
+ActiveCampaign also stands out for its integrated features, which include a built-in CRM, SMS messaging, and tools for landing pages and lead scoring.

 ActiveCampaign Good Things: